4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 The following apply to Character Actions where the target of the Action is a Character who is contesting the Action; if the Action isn’t contested, the Difficulty Rating MUST be 0.

-- There MUST be a protagonist and an antagonist where the protagonist is the Character performing the Action.
+- There MUST be a protagonist (the Character performing the Action) and an antagonist (the Character impacted by the action); the protagonist Player is the one rolling Dice Pools.
+- If the antagonist is subdued, the Difficulty Rating MUST be 0.
-- The initial Difficulty Rating, unless subdued, SHOULD BE at least the number of Proficiency Ranks the antagonist has in the same proficiency being used by the protagonist; including parent proficiencies.
+    - The initial Difficulty Rating, unless subdued, SHOULD BE at least the number of Proficiency Ranks the antagonist has in the same proficiency used by the protagonist; including parent proficiencies.
 - For physically aggressive Actions:
 	- Difficulty Rating MUST represent difficulty to hit the antagonist; this includes grappling, holding, or restraining the antagonist.
 	- Difficulty Rating SHOULD be calculated using the Antagonist Difficulty Rating below.
 	- Damage SHOULD be calculated using the Protagonist Potential Energy below.
 	- Grappling, holding, or restraining MUST NOT cause damage to the Antagonist.
 			- If the Antagonist is restrained in some way, attempting to escape MUST result in the Antagonist becoming the Protagonist; SHOULD happen on the Antagonist’s turn, if applicable.
-- The initial Difficulty Rating MAY be reduced by 1, if performing an Action using a specialty proficiency and having mastered the parent proficiency’s (three ranks).
+- The initial Difficulty Rating MAY be reduced by 1, if performing an Action using a specialty and having mastered the parent proficiency (three ranks).

 #### Antagonist Difficulty Rating